 These are only a few areas that a college needs to focus on in order to qualify for accreditation.
 Before a program receives full accreditation, it must go through the entire process.

 All NASP-accredited school psychology programs are required to go through the review process.
 It starts with a submitted application and report of the program.
-Programs are reviewed and then given full or with-condition approval of the program.
+Programs are reviewed and then given full or conditional approval of the program.

 The rubric for accreditation undergoes frequent changes to ensure compliance with the latest research and industry practices.
 Programs are expected to follow the 2020 Standards beginning in Fall 2021, so you can expect accredited institutions to promote modern solutions to behavioral, educational, and mental struggles.